thequietlife/phishing-analysis/fake TechCrunch podcast invite.md

 X.com via a DM

 ### How:
 The calendar invite appears to be a Google calendar invite.
 But the URL actually is a malicious Calendly link.
 The URL is shortened thereby hiding it's true address.
 Once the invite had been accepted the threat actor has access to edit the victim's X account.

+### Why:
-They are able to pose as the victim and post a crypto token promotion; delete the victim's bio and pinned posts.
+The threat actor posts as the victim and posts a crypto token promotion (cryptocurrency Signa).

 ### Timeline Analysis:

 **2025** <br>

 **Thur 13 Feb** <br>
 7:24AM.
 Victim receives DM on X from a threat actor posing as a TechCrunch journalist inviting them to be on a podcast. <br>
 <br>